There is reputation, and then there are the facts.

 The most interesting difference in regions is in the 55+ age bracket where that increases to .5%.

 But, based on the statistics, we can unfortunately conclude that there is some truth to the perception of there being more people on Employment Insurance South of the Fraser River.
+For those insurance businesses who are just starting, this Software for Insurance Brokers is going to help them, it can even work for those who are already professionals.

 Born and raised in Surrey, Don Schuetze returned to the land of his youth after about a quarter of a century elsewhere.
 But do you ever really leave?
 Don works for a media company in Vancouver as a production hack, schlepping together print and online products.
 Reach him through his half-done site which is all about, wait for it… Surrey.